 - All assignments require preliminary or intermediate steps such as thumbnails, roughs, and preliminary comprehensive layouts. - These intermediate steps are evaluated according to criteria established by the instructor and submitted according to established timelines.
-The final grade for each assignment will be an average of the
+The final grade for each assignment will be an average of the grade achieved for all stages of the assignment.
+This reinforces the importance of the preliminary stages of each project.

-Reclaiming and Retaining Past Assignments For the development of student portfolios it is important that ALL past assignment work be reclaimed and retained by the student.
+Reclaiming and Retaining Past Assignments

+For the development of student portfolios it is important that ALL past assignment work be reclaimed and retained by the student.